St Lucia travel guide

 See the TravelHealthPro website for further advice on travel abroad and reducing spread of respiratory viruses during the COVID-19 pandemic.

-British Airways and TUI are operating flights between the UK and St Lucia.
-Flights to and from the United States are operating.
+British Airways, TUI and Virgin Atlantic (a seasonal service) are operating flights between the UK and St Lucia.
+Flights to and from the United States and Canada are operating, as are some regional flights.
 All flight schedules are subject to change.
 Check with the airline or your travel company for the latest information on flight schedules and rules prior to booking.

 Entry and borders

-See Entry requirements to find out what you will need to do when you arrive in St Lucia.
+See Entry requirements to find out what you will need to do before and when you arrive in St Lucia.